Sala della Niobe – Uffizi Gallery

 Statue II – Oldest Daughter of Niobe

-Anonymous, in honor of Ann O’Brien
+In honor of M. Ann O’Brien

 Statue III – Oldest Son of Niobe